 He commented: “For me the online course was a way to make something useful of my downtime, rather than just watching Netflix!
 The course itself was very good, it was easy, very didactic and the instructions are fool proof.

 “The best thing is I can choose the timing and duration of the session I take – of course making sure to close the door so that my family do not panic when I am practicing MAYDAY calls!”

 Each year approximately 4,500 people apply to the RYA for a commercial endorsement in order to use their RYA qualifications professionally as skipper or crew.
 The RYA PPR online course covers a range of regulatory aspects: from management of commercial vessels, to maintenance of safety equipment, risk control and operating procedures, and has been designed to provide essential knowledge for those working in the maritime world.

-When 18-year-old passionate sailor, Cameron Gardner could no longer spend time out on-the-water earlier this year, he decided to complete the PPR course as a way of keeping his hand in and to prepare for applying for a commercial endorsement on his RYA qualifications in the future.
+When 18-year-old passionate sailor, Cameron Gardner, could no longer spend time out on-the-water in 2020, he decided to complete the PPR course.
+This helped him to stay involved in sailing and prepare for applying for a commercial endorsement on his RYA qualifications in the future.

 “You can do as much or as little as you want, whenever you want,” says Cameron.
 “Being able to dip in and out meant it was really easy to fit in around everything else.
 I’m looking to work commercially on boats in the future and this was a good opportunity to tick this off the list.

 “I’d recommend the PPR course to anyone interested in finding out more about the regulations behind the hobby we all love.”

 There are a number of RYA courses that have options for online and distance learning.
 Browse our courses and qualifications for further information and to find an RYA recognised training centre near you.